Who can get it

 A full day of your usual work is what you were scheduled to work, but couldn’t because of a restricted movement order.
 This includes not being able to attend a full-time, part-time or casual shift of less than 8 hours.

-You must also meet any rules for the COVID-19 health order that affected you.
+You must also have met any rules for the COVID-19 health order that affected you.
 These may be different, depending on the circumstances for each location or movement restriction.

 Read about the rules for these locations: